dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 This storage value is the Reservoir start storage (Cell C19) minus the Protection volume (Cell C20)(Figure 1, light and medium blue fills labeled Water Conservation Accounts and Public Pool).
-The Storage above the Protect Zone represents the active storage that can be assigned to user accounts (see Row 35).
+The Storage above the Protect Zone represents the active storage that can be assigned to other users (see Row 35).

 ### (v) Water Conservation Program (ICS) Total Balance.

-This entry is the sum of all existing water conservation program account balances (Figure 1, light blue fill).
+This entry is the sum of all existing water conservation program account balances from 2007 to present (Figure 1, light blue fill).
 These balances are also referred to as the Intentionally Created Surplus (ICS) account balances and are reported at (USBR, 2021a).
 Figure 2 shows Water Conservation Account balances over time for the three Lower Basin states.
 Reclamation typically publishes values in Spring for the prior calendar year.
 Note, Mexico’s water conservation account balance is not shown in Figure 2.

 ![A graph of different colored bars Description automatically generated with medium confidence](media/fb068f98d855c3c2aad9423fce82b26c.png)